From social media to content marketing: "We have to stop thinking from the channel!"

 From social media to content marketing

-We suggest the following to our clients and implement all our projects accordingly.
-And here you can find more information about content marketing and content strategy:
+We recommend the following to our customers and implement all our projects accordingly.
+Here you can find more information on topic marketing and content strategy:

 The story